Quickly create your Montana Health Care Directive and Living Will

 - You cannot make informed decisions about your treatment.

-These requirements establish a high threshold under Montana law before a living will becomes effective.
-Even in the event of a severe illness or injury, a health care provider should not act on the instructions in a living will if there is a good chance of recovery.
+These requirements establish a high threshold under Montana law before a health care directive becomes effective.
+Even in the event of a severe illness or injury, a health care provider should not act on the instructions in a health care directive if there is a good chance of recovery.

-You can revoke your health care directive and living will in any manner according to Montana statutes.
+You can revoke your health care directive in any manner according to Montana statutes.
 Your physical or mental condition has no impact on your ability to revoke.
-To perform a legal revocation, you may choose to physically destroy your living will, create a new signed writing that revokes it, or make a verbal statement of your revocation.
+To perform a legal revocation, you may choose to physically destroy your health care directive, create a new signed writing that revokes it, or make a verbal statement of your revocation.

 If possible, it is best to perform a revocation through a new writing.
-For example, an effective way to revoke a living will is to create a new one.
-With FindLaw, you can create a new living will that revokes all prior ones for $35 from any location that is convenient to you.
+For example, an effective way to revoke a health care directive is to create a new one.

-If you revoke your health care directive and living will while hospitalized, it is important that you communicate this fact to your attending physician or advanced practice nurse.
+If you revoke your health care directive while hospitalized, it is important that you communicate this fact to your attending physician or advanced practice nurse.
 Once you or a witness has informed them of the revocation, they have a legal duty to note this in your medical record.

 Already Have an Account?